GrupoX-FIUBA/template-fastapi/README.md

 ### With Docker

-Run `docker-compose up --build` to start the app in port 8000 or `PORT=xxxx docker-compose up` to use a specific `xxxx` port.
+Run `docker-compose up --build` to start the app in port 8000 or `PORT=xxxx docker-compose up --build` to use a specific `xxxx` port.

 ### With _virtualenv_